 George T. Shaheen was appointed to the NetApp board in June 2004.
 Mr. Shaheen's distinguished career in the technology industry spans over 30 years, including CEO of Siebel Systems:, CEO and chairman of Webvan Group Inc.; CEO and Global Managing Partner of Andersen Consulting, which later became Accenture, from 1989 to 1999.
 He has served as an IT governor of the World Economic Forum.
 Shaheen currently serves on the boards of PRA International, Univita Health, 24/7 Customer, newScale and Voxify.
 He is a member of the Advisory Board of the Marcus & Millichap Company and the Strategic Board of Advisors for Genstar Capital.

 Shaheen has a master's degree in business administration and a bachelor of science degree from Bradley University in Peoria, Illinois and he has served on the University's Board of Trustees.

-Robert Wall Chairman of the Compensation Committee, member of the Strategy Committee and the Corporate Governance & Nominating Committee
+Bob Wall Chairman of the Compensation Committee, member of the Corporate Governance & Nominating Committee